doomspec/Mizore-dev/README.md

 dmrgpy # Classical Pre-calculation (Manual install required)
 ```

+Notice:
-Notice: Mizore does not support Windows now because PySCF is used for Hamiltonian generating.
+1. Mizore does not support Windows now because PySCF is used for Hamiltonian generating.
+2. `install.sh` is for compile the code for a GPU backend.
+Mizore can be used without running it.

 ## Authors